Theon Cross

 Theon Cross is a British tuba player and composer.

-Background
+Life and career

-Born and raised in London to a Jamaican father and Saint Lucian mother, he began taking tenor horn lessons at the age of 8, then switched to tuba when he was in his mid-teens.
+Born and raised in London, England, to a Jamaican father and Saint Lucian mother, he began taking tenor horn lessons at the age of eight, then switched to tuba when he was in his mid-teens, discovering jazz through the Tomorrow's Warriors music education programme.
 He studied at the Guildhall School of Music and Drama.

 Cross is a core member of the jazz band Sons of Kemet.
 He has also worked with Moses Boyd and Nubya Garcia in his solo projects.
 Other collaborators include Jon Batiste, Emeli Sandé, Kano, Lafawndah and Makaya McCraven.

 His solo releases include the 2015 EP Aspirations and the 2019 studio album, Fyah.
-On 29 October 2021 Cross released his sophomore studio album Intra-I.
+On 29 October 2021, Cross released his sophomore studio album Intra-I.